nakirsch/PPOL646_data_visualizations/README.md

 Github Pages:
 https://nakirsch.github.io/PPOL646_data_visualizations/all_visuals_2

 The visualizations contained within this Github repository represent work in progress for my class titled, "PPOL 646: Data Visualization."
 They explore the relationship between poverty, race, and school quality in Maryland public schools using data from the Urban Institute.
 I use R to create baseline versions of the visualizations, which I further refine in Adobe illustrator.
-The edited versions can be found in the "Adobe illustrator edits" folder.
+The edited versions can be found in the "Adobe_edits" folder, along with additional visualizations created throughout the course.

 Additional Content:
 https://public.tableau.com/app/profile/nathalie7322